justinmahar/vscode-react-bootstrap-snippets/README.md

 It's finally here!
 350+ [React-Bootstrap](https://react-bootstrap.github.io/) snippets for VS Code.

+These snippets make building apps with React-Bootstrap an absolute pleasure.

 This extension supports:

-- 🙌 All React-Bootstrap components
+- 🙌 All `react-bootstrap` components.
+The complete package.
-- 💁‍♀️ Import snippets, for quick importing
+- 💁‍♀️ `import` snippets, for quick and easy importing.
-- 🙋‍♂️ Example snippets from the docs for convenience
+- 🙋‍♂️ Example snippets from the docs for convenience.

-> Type `rb` and press <kbd>Ctrl</kbd>+<kbd>Space</kbd> for autocompletion.
-VS Code will autocomplete to the component you're looking for, making building using React-Bootstrap an absolute pleasure.
+**Just type `rb` and press <kbd>Ctrl</kbd>+<kbd>Space</kbd> for autocompletion.
+VS Code will autocomplete the component you need.**

 ![Demo](./images/demo.gif)

-See below for more!
+Want to see what's included and more demo gifs?
+Scroll on!

 ## 📚 Supported languages (file extensions)
 - JavaScript (.js)